 Warriors expect Andre Iguodala to play in Game 3 of finals

-Iguodala has been dealing with a bone bruise around his left knee.
-He has not played since Game 3 of the Western Conference finals against Houston, and the Warriors have gone 4-2 since he got hurt.
+Iguodala hadn’t played since Game 3 of the Western Conference finals against Houston, and the Warriors went 4-2 in his absence.

-Warriors coach Steve Kerr said Wednesday that Iguodala will warm up with the intention of playing in Game 3.
-Kerr isn’t sure how many minutes Iguodala will be called upon to play.

-“Andre helps us in every regard,” Kerr said after the Warriors’ shootaround practice Wednesday.
-“He’s one of the smartest players in the league.”
+”Andre helps us in every regard,” Golden State coach Steve Kerr said. ”He’s one of the smartest players in the league.”

-Iguodala’s return would be another big boost for the Warriors, who lead the Cleveland Cavaliers 2-0 in this title series and now get the 2015 NBA Finals MVP back into their rotation.
+Iguodala’s return figures to be another big boost for the Warriors, who lead the Cavaliers 2-0 in this series and now get the 2015 NBA Finals MVP back into their rotation.

 Iguodala has averaged 11.4 points in 18 past finals games – including a 20-point showing for Golden State in last year’s title clincher against the Cavaliers.
 He had been starting for Golden State in these playoffs, part of what is known as the Warriors’ ”Hamptons 5” lineup in a nod to the four players who went on the recruiting trip to lure Kevin Durant to their team two summers ago.